Hubert Hurkacz: 2024: United Cup final, Australian quarterfinal, first clay title, World No. 6

 In August, he reached two consecutive quarterfinals, first at the Canadian Open losing to the eventual champion Alexei Popyrin and then at the Cincinnati Open retiring in the match against Frances Tiafoe.

-2025: Second United Cup Final, Geneva Open Runner Up, Surgery
+2025: Second United Cup and Geneva finals, surgery

 Hurkacz entered the United Cup representing Team Poland for the third time.
 With his team, he advanced to the final, where Team United States defeated Team Poland.
-In May 2025, Hurkacz reached the finals of the Geneva Open.
-His opponent was Novak Djokovic, and he lost in an exciting, close match.
+In May, Hurkacz reached the finals of the Geneva Open, where he lost to Novak Djokovic in a close match.

-He lost in the first round of the French Open to Joao Fonseca.
+He lost in the first round of the 2025 French Open to Joao Fonseca.